gabrielcc2/TestsForScanVariantsWithLMS/README.md

 To run it you need a file consisting or a list of floats.

+To compile use gcc with options -std=c99 -pthread

 To run the C program you pass as input, in the command line: fileName numTuples compareValue numThreads

 The compare value is the right hand value of the pre-defined predicate (equals, greater than, etc) for comparing with every tuple.